Dana94/2019-website/blog/2020-10-09-quotes-project-outline.md

 ![Dark Colors Scheme](./images/2020-10-09/dark-colors-cropped.png)
 _Dark Colors Scheme_

 While there were quite a few icons I used from [Fontawesome](https://fontawesome.com/), the quotation symbols were created by me using [Inkscape](https://inkscape.org/).
-I had to create a pair of open and closed quotes for every single color in both schemes.
+I had to create a pair of open and closed quotations for every single color in both schemes.

 ![View of Inkscape](./images/2020-10-09/Inkscape-view.png)
 _View of Inkscape_